unaschneck/pydar/README.md

 ## TODO:
 ### TODO Code:
-* retrieveIDSByTime() based on time or time range
-* retrieve from a day should capture all hours of the day, default values should find all possible range (doy=201 returns all ids for the entire doy)
 * to check: verify that same ids for all resolutions since only returns flyby/seg (check retrieve by position/time)
 * extract pdr functionality to reduce overhead
 * make README options for .LBL and AAREADME case-insensitive